kirenz/course-template/docs/project-tips-resources.md

 Resize plots and figures, so you have more space for the narrative.

-### Arranging plots

-Arrange plots in a grid, instead of one after the other.
-This is especially useful when displaying plots for exploratory data analysis and to check assumptions.

-If you're using ggplot2 functions, the `patchwork` package makes it easy to arrange plots in a grid.
-See the documentation and examples [here](https://patchwork.data-imaginist.com/).

 ### Plot titles and axis labels

 Be sure all plot titles and axis labels are visible and easy to read.